wttech/aet/documentation/src/main/wiki/UpgradeNotes.md

 1. Open `aet\osgi-dependencies\configs\src\main\resources`

-2. You have to do it a certain way:
+2. You have to do it in a certain way:

 |File name|Way to change variable names|
 |---|---|